-- The applicants shall fill in their Application Form using the Application Form e-application downloaded from the Programme website at: www.pbu2020.eu and submit them to the JTS in two ways simultaneously: - a) electronic files (.pdf and .ffaf) of the whole Application Form recorded on the mover (CD, DVD, pendrive, etc.) and submitted to the JTS, along with - b) one signed and stamped paper version.
-The paper version is considered as an official application.
-Application Forms submitted only in electronic version will be rejected. - The Application Form shall be filled in only in English.
-Application Form submitted in language(s) other than English will be rejected. - 3.
-The Application Form must be computer-typed using the Application Form e-application published for this CfPs and available for downloading on the Programme website.
+The applicants shall fill in their Application Form using the Application Form e-application downloaded from the Programme website at: www.pbu2020.eu and submit it to the

+JTS in electronic version as .pdf and .af files.

+The Application Form shall be filled in only in English.
+Application Form submitted in language(s) other than English will be rejected.

+The Application Form must be computer-typed using the e-application published for this CfPs and available for downloading on the Programme website.
 A properly generated and validated Application Form will be given a unique checksum which shall be displayed on each page.
-Application Form validated shall be printed and submitted together with the electronic files to the JTS.
-The electronic version of Application Form should be identical to the paper version.
-It will be confirmed by the checksum generated by the Programme e-application (it should be identical on both versions).
+Declaration by the Lead Beneficiary as well as Partnership statements from the validated Application Form shall be printed, signed and submitted together with the electronic files to the JTS as scans.
+The checksum generated by the Programme e-application should be identical on scans and PDF file.